Bllizzard/Sentiment_Analysis/README.md

 # Sentiment_Analysis
 Healthcare Topic from Canadian Twitter Users

-The datasets are downloaded from the Harvard Dataverse using Hydrator tools.
-Those tweets are collected through healthcare relevant filter.
-There have 259GB JSON files were downloaded.
-446011 tweets are posted by Canadian Twitter Users, after dropping the duplicates, only 294556 records left.

 The basic selected features(attributes):
 1. year, month, day (which were split from tweets created date) are the records created date.
 This datasets have 3, 5, 6, 7, 8, 9, 10 seven monthes.
 2. user_name is the user’s profile name.